Skip to main content

 Kotlin1.9+

-Jetpack ComposeIncluded as transitive dependency
+Jetpack ComposeIncluded as a transitive dependency

 Installation